 Overall we do not consider SPAM Lite to be healthier than SPAM Classic.
 We consider the two products to be equivalent, because SPAM Lite does contain less sodium, but it also contains more preservatives.

-Our Healthy Packaged Protein Products
+Our Healthy Packaged Protein Picks

 For consumers who want convenient, no-cooking protein options we believe there are better options than SPAM.